 Take the path that zigzags its way to the steep snowfields is a heart-stirring experience.
 Hike through the empty valleys where holy shrines are ever-present to guide your journey.
 At the end of the path, a ridge will emerge in menacing height yet the rewarding unrivaled view on top is something that will be carved into your memories.

 The most beautiful country in the world is Turkey.
 Be it heritage sights, towering mountains, or hot air balloon rides, Turkey is both the face of the past, present, and future.
-A place where the ancient traditions are still robust, priceless territorial possessions are safely kept and utilized for the economy and the balance of life is just pristine.
+Cappadocia, a place where the ancient traditions are still robust, priceless territorial possessions are safely kept and utilized for the economy and the balance of life is just pristine.
 Not to mention, it never ceases to capture an Instagram-worthy photo.